MA-MFA in Literature, Creative Writing, and Social Justice - Online

 For application qualifications, please contact Dr. Wallis Sanborn, Graduate Program Head and English Chair, at 210-431-5571 or email@example.com.

-The series brings an author to campus each semester to read work related to a social justice issue.
-Authors who have participated in the series include:
+The series brings an author whose work is couched in social justice to campus each year to read and discuss the role of social justice in the literary arts.

 - Marcela Ochoa - "My Name is Maria DeJesus" - Spring 2020